-The Anthropology department at HWS provides majors with a foundation in academic knowledge with real-world relevancy.
-The study of societal development as it traces the evolution of human societies is central to understanding social order and disorder in Anthropology.
+The Anthropology curriculum at HWS provides majors with a foundation in academic knowledge with real-world relevancy.
+The study of societal development as it traces the evolution of human societies is central to understanding social order and disorder.

-By taking courses within the most fundamental concept of anthropology- what it means to be human.
+The study of anthropology is the study of what it means to be human.

 Anthropology and Sociology are closely related social science disciplines that study the ways in which people live and interact together under various social and cultural conditions.
 By understanding the multifaceted dimensions of human socieities, the disciplines seek to understand human behavior, social interactions and institutional structures in all their diversity.

 Students may choose to major in Anthropology, Sociology, or the combination of both (Anthro/Soc).
 The department offers three disciplinary majors, all B.A., and two disciplinary minors.

 If you'd like to view a full listing of our course options in Anthropology or any other subject, please visit the Online Course Catalogue.